Sakura Sake: Reception

 "Sakura Sake" received generally positive reviews from music critics.
 AllMusic's Alexey Eremenko, who wrote Arashi's biography on the website, selected the track as some of their best work.
 A mixed review came from a writer at CD Journal, who enjoyed the chorus in "Sakura Sake" but disliked "Te Tsunagō", which they thought was "nothing but a foolish love song".
 A writer at JMD, however, found the song "heartwarming".
 "Sakura Sake" has been voted into Oricon's Top 10 Sakura Songs Ranking every year since 2006.
 On 3 May 2013, "Sakura Sake" topped Music Station's Best 25 Spring Support Songs poll.

 Commercially, the single was a success.
 It debuted at number-one on the Oricon Singles Chart, selling 115,000 copies in its first week of release.
 The release spent 15 weeks on the Top 200.
 It was the group's third consecutive, and tenth overall number-one single in Japan.
 By the end of 2005, it had sold over 172,000 units in Japan, making it the 55th highest-selling single of that year.
 In March 2005, the single was certified Gold by the Recording Industry Association of Japan for shipments of 100,000 units.
 In 2012, the song entered the Billboard Japan Hot 100 chart, peaking at number 54 on the date ending 23 January 2012.

+On May 12, 2026, Billboard reported that the song had reached 100 million streams.